 McCurtain is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, McCurtain is a town of service providers, sales and office workers, and construction workers and builders.
 There are especially a lot of people living in McCurtain who work in personal care services (18.12%), sales jobs (13.04%), and maintenance occupations (8.70%).

-Overall, McCurtain’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.
+McCurtain’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.

 McCurtain is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The rate of college-level education in McCurtain is quite a bit lower than the national average among all cities of 21.84%: just 11.59% of people here over 25 have a bachelor's degree or an advanced degree.
+The percentage of people in McCurtain with college degrees is quite a bit lower than the national average for cities and towns of 21.84%: just 11.59% of people over 25 have a bachelor's degree or advanced degree.

 The per capita income in McCurtain in 2022 was $14,254, which is low income relative to Oklahoma and the nation.
 This equates to an annual income of $57,016 for a family of four.
 McCurtain also has one of the higher rates of people living in poverty in the nation, with 52.03% of its population below the federal poverty line.